-2.2 Ocean Colour data product service
+2.2 Ocean colour data product service

-The Ocean Colour data products service, see Table 3, is based on the OLCI measurements.
-The OLCI level 1 products, which are used by both the land and marine services, consist of radiometric measurements computed from the instrument digital counts in the 21 bands (see Table 1) and valid at the top of the atmosphere.
-These measurments are geo-referenced, radiometricly corrected (non-linearity, smear and darkoffset corrections, absolute gain calibration adjusted for gain evolution with time), corrected for stray-light, spatially resampled top of the Atmosphere upweeling radiances specified a ground grid, and annotated with initial pixel classification and auxiliary meteorological data at tie points.
-The Full Resolution (FR) is approximately 300 m.
-Data products at reduced resolution (RR = 1200 m), are obtained by averaging the signal of 16 FR pixels: Four adjacent pixels across track by four successive pixel lines along track.
+The ocean colour data product service (see Table 3) is based on the OLCI measurements.
+The OLCI level-1 products, which are used by both the land and marine services, consist of radiometric measurements computed from the instrument digital counts in the 21 bands (see Table 1) and valid at the top of the atmosphere.
+These measurements are georeferenced, radiometrically corrected (non-linearity, smear and dark-offset corrections, absolute gain calibration adjusted for gain evolution with time), corrected for stray light, with spatially resampled top-of-the-atmosphere upwelling radiances specifying a ground grid, and annotated with initial pixel classification and auxiliary meteorological data at tie points.
+The full resolution (FR) is approximately 300 m.
+Data products at reduced resolution (RR = 1200 m) are obtained by averaging the signal of 16 FR pixels: four adjacent pixels across track by four successive pixel lines along track.
 Level-1 product processing at FR and RR is the same over the whole globe, land and water surfaces, as well as regional seas (see Fig. 3).